TheMonitrix/monitrix-web/README.md

 - **Cover Image and Metadata**: Ensure that you include a relevant cover image and all necessary metadata to make your blog post complete and SEO-friendly.
 - **Images**: Make sure to place your images in the correct month folder under `public/img/blog`.

-If you have any questions or need further assistance, feel free to reach out to the SigNoz team.
+If you have any questions or need further assistance, feel free to reach out to the Monitrix team.

 ---